boazbk/tcs/lec_07_other_models.md

 ::: {.proofidea data-ref="lambdaturing-thm"}
 To prove the theorem, we need to show that __(1)__ if $F$ is computable by a $\lambda$ calculus expression then it is computable by a NAND-TM program, and __(2)__ if $F$ is computable by a NAND-TM program, then it is computable by an enhanced $\lambda$ calculus expression.

 Showing __(1)__ is fairly straightforward.
-Applying the simplification rules to a $\lambda$ expression basically amounts to "search and replace" which we can implement easily in, say, NAND<<, or for that matter Python (both of which are equivalent to NAND-TM in power).
+Applying the simplification rules to a $\lambda$ expression basically amounts to "search and replace" which we can implement easily in, say, NAND-RAM, or for that matter Python (both of which are equivalent to NAND-TM in power).
 Showing __(2)__ essentially amounts to writing a NAND-TM interpreter in a functional programming language such as LISP  or Scheme.
 Showing how this can be done is a good exercise in mastering some functional programming techniques that are useful in their own right.
 :::